nwaltz22/botbotbotbotbot/replit.md

 # Overview

-This is a Pokemon-themed gaming platform that combines Pokemon collection mechanics with casino-style gambling games and tournaments.
-Users can roll for random Pokemon using PokeAPI data, participate in various gambling games (slots, blackjack, coinflip, roulette), enter tournaments, and compete on leaderboards.
-The application manages a virtual currency system called "Pokecoins" and provides daily bonuses to keep users engaged.
+This project contains both a Discord bot (EWagerBot) and a simplified web application for Pokemon rolling and gambling tracking.
+The core features include Pokemon rolling with real PokeAPI data, tournament management, and gambling result logging.
+The project has been simplified to remove complex economy features and focus on basic functionality that matches the original Discord bot requirements.

 # User Preferences